McDonald’s Employees in Bay Area Disrupt Business at Three Locations : Indybay

 Indybay Feature

-On April 9, McDonald’s employees demonstrated by driving their cars in a manner to disrupt the fast food company’s business at three San Francisco Bay Area locations.
-They are demanding that the fast food chain give workers masks, gloves and a $3 an hour pay increase.

-Protests at McDonald’s started on Sunday April 5 in Los Angeles after it was learned that an employee there tested positive for COVID-19.
-Since then there have been demonstrations every day in California by workers who say that while the company is calling their jobs essential during the pandemic, it does not recognize that their lives are essential too.
+Protests at McDonald’s started on Sunday April 5 in Los Angeles after people learned that an employee there tested positive for COVID-19.
+Employees say that while the company is calling their jobs essential during the pandemic, it does not recognize that their lives are also essential.

-By 9:30am they were at a McDonald’s on Watkins St. in Hayward where they circled the building for half an hour, honked loudly and waved placards from car windows, creating a ruckus.
-They enthusiastically chanted in Spanish, and media was there to amplify their message of continued struggle to corporate headquarters, “McDonald’s Escucha, estamos en la lucha!”
-From Hayward the caravan went to a third McDonald’s in Castro Valley.

-Labor organizers from Fight for $15 have been helping employees express their demands for the protection they need during the COVID-19 pandemic, and for many years have aided in their attempt to increase the lowest wage to $15 an hour.
+Labor organizers from Fight for $15 have been helping employees rally to get the protection they need and hazard pay during the COVID-19 pandemic.
+In recent years, they have organized demonstrations to fight for an increased minimum wage at McDonald's in San Jose and Oakland.
 The publication Business Insider recently reported that McDonald's paid its CEO almost 2,000 times as much as the average worker in 2019, with executive compensation topping $18 million.

-By 9:30am they were at a McDonald’s on Watkins St. in Hayward where they circled the building for half an hour, honked loudly and waved placards from car windows, creating a ruckus.
-They enthusiastically chanted in Spanish, and media was there to amplify their message of continued struggle to corporate headquarters, “McDonald’s Escucha, estamos en la lucha!”
-From Hayward the caravan went to a third McDonald’s in Castro Valley.
+Read More: McDonald’s Employees in Bay Area Disrupt Business at Three Locations

-Labor organizers from Fight for $15 have been helping employees express their demands for the protection they need during the COVID-19 pandemic, and for many years have aided in their attempt to increase the lowest wage to $15 an hour.
+Labor organizers from Fight for $15 have been helping employees rally to get the protection they need and hazard pay during the COVID-19 pandemic.
+In recent years, they have organized demonstrations to fight for an increased minimum wage at McDonald's in San Jose and Oakland.
 The publication Business Insider recently reported that McDonald's paid its CEO almost 2,000 times as much as the average worker in 2019, with executive compensation topping $18 million.

+Read More: McDonald’s Employees in Bay Area Disrupt Business at Three Locations

 We are 100% volunteer and depend on your participation to sustain our efforts!